mawinkler/playground-one/docs/getting-started/configuration.md

 This will create a user account in AWS with the necessary permissions only.
 The credetials are automatically set in the `config.yaml`.

 After bootstrapping you need to configure Playground One.
 To simplify the process use the built in configuration tool.
-An eventually already existing `config.yaml` will be saved as `config.yaml.bak`.
+An already existing `config.yaml` will be saved as `config.yaml.bak`.
 Run

 ```sh
 pgo --config
 ```

 This process will create or update your personal `config.yaml`.
-Eventually existing setting will be shown in square brackets.
+Existing settings will be shown in square brackets.
 To accept them just press enter.

 The configuration tool is devided into sections.
 The following chapters walk you through the process.